The MCofS FUNdamentals of Climbing

 - The key themes within each FUNdamentals Workshop is how to make the session fun, how this can be achieved through appropriate planning and how to take account of the variable physical, emotional and social backgrounds of participants.

-There are three Workshops:
+There are four Workshops:

 - The FUNdamentals of Climbing 1: Movement